AkiPoh/DEV-KATKE/PLANNING.md

 ### Layering System

 **Intuitive Depth Management:**
-- **"None" as Valid State**: Empty spaces don't interfere with underlying layers - they remain transparent
+- **"Transparent" as a distinct element/character State**: "transparent" elements don't interfere with underlying layers - they remain transparent
 - **Assembly Panel**: Visual interface for adjusting layer order and assembly relationships
+  - Also supports grouping assemblies, for easier management
 - **Drag-Through Capability**: Complete assemblies can be pulled out from under other elements without pixel-by-pixel editing

 The goal is extreme intuitiveness - enabling complex diagram creation in under 30 seconds through natural, discoverable interactions.